 Game Overview

 In the fast-paced world of a sushi chef, you must be the most creative and the fastest of all to be the best!
 Will you serve Nigiri with Wasabi, or create Maki rolls in quantities never before imagined?
 Did you remember to serve dessert?
-Find out if you are cut out to be the best in Gamewright’s popular card drafting game Sushi Go!
+Find out if you will be the best in Gamewright’s popular card drafting game Sushi Go!

 Gameplay

-There are cards that act as multipliers, cards that must be in a set of two or three to be counted and cards that give you points for having the largest quantity at the end of a round.
+Some cards act as multipliers, these cards must be in a set of two or three to count.
+Some cards that give you points for having the largest quantity at the end of a round.
 This teaches or reinforces simple multiplication, pattern recognition, and strategic planning.
-Pudding cards, which are scored at the end of the game and represent the only negative scoring possibility in the game, teach children collection/set mechanics as well as delayed gratification.
+Pudding cards, which are scored at the end of the game.
+They also represent the only negative scoring possibility in the game, teach children collection/set mechanics as well as delayed gratification.

-The most interesting dynamic of this game is the chopsticks, which are played in one round, and used on a subsequent turn to play two cards at once from the current hand.
-The chopsticks are then passed on to be used by someone else.
-While this is likely the hardest concept for smaller children to grasp, they will enjoy the requirement to shout out “Sushi Go!” when they are finally used.
+The most interesting dynamic of this game is the chopsticks.
+Players use these cards on a subsequent turn to play two cards at once from the current hand.
+The chopsticks then pass to another player to use.
+While this is likely the hardest concept for smaller children to grasp, they will enjoy the requirement to shout out “Sushi Go!” when they finally use the Chopsticks.

 Family Game Assessment